magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 ![Network metrics path](assets/orc8r/control_network_metrics.png)

-To collect relevant metrics, i.e., byte and packet counters, we propose using an [eBPF](https://ebpf.io/what-is-ebpf/) program. eBPF is a modern Linux kernel feature that allows running sandboxed programs inside the kernel without having to change kernel source code or loading privileged/risky kernel modules.
+To collect relevant byte count metrics, we propose using an [eBPF](https://ebpf.io/what-is-ebpf/) program. eBPF is a modern Linux kernel feature that allows running sandboxed programs inside the kernel without having to change kernel source code or loading privileged/risky kernel modules.
 The Linux kernel verifies eBPF programs to ensure safety and termination, and